 AusIMM expects and promotes the highest professional and ethical standards of its members across all areas of professional practice through a strong focus on professional ethics and best practice implementation of professional codes.

 Under AusIMM By-laws, all AusIMM members are bound by the AusIMM Code of Ethics and, when acting in certain capacities as a resources sector professional, are also bound by the JORC Code and the VALMIN Code in addition to any other Board-approved codes, regulations or directives.
 These codes serve to protect communities, members and the profession and provide professional reporting and valuation systems that give the community and particularly financial markets confidence in our sector.

 Members, upon admission, commit to the principles set out in the Code of Ethics and reconfirm that commitment each year when renewing their membership subscription.
 All members should familiarise themselves with the Code of Ethics and any other codes relevant to their profession, as members have an obligation to ensure that the codes are properly observed by their colleagues in order to retain and build on the trust and positive reputation that we have as a collective of industry professionals.

-Code of Ethics Compliance: the complaints and ethics committees
+Code of Ethics Compliance: the Professional Conduct and Ethics committees

-Under the AusIMM By-laws and Regulations the Complaints Committee and Ethics Committee lead the day-to-day administration of the Code of Ethics and are delegated responsibility ‘for processing and adjudicating complaints’.
+Under the AusIMM By-laws and Regulations the Professional Conduct and Ethics Committees lead the day-to-day administration of the Code of Ethics and are delegated responsibility ‘for processing and adjudicating complaints’.
 Their processes and powers are those determined by the Board.
 All members of AusIMM play a crucial role in regulating members’ compliance with the various codes.

 The complaints process ensures that members are held accountable for any conduct that breaches the Code of Ethics, By-Laws or professional code obligations and are appropriately sanctioned to uphold the integrity of the profession, of AusIMM and (when relevant) the informed market.